-JERUSALEM–November 2 marks the 100th anniversary of the Balfour Declaration, of what is arguably the most important moment in the reestablishment of the Jewish state in the land of Palestine.
+November 2 marks the 102nd anniversary of the Balfour Declaration, arguably the most important moment in the reestablishment of the Jewish state in the land of Palestine.
 This was the instance in which British Foreign Secretary Lord Arthur Balfour issued a statement of intent whereby the British Empire viewed “with favor the establishment in Palestine of a national home for the Jewish people and will use their best endeavors to facilitate the achievement of this object.”

 Against All Odds

-After his drowning and the transfer of his office to Lloyd George, British forces began moving resources to the eastern Mediterranean, making the capture of Palestine even plausible.
+After his death and the transfer of his office to Lloyd George, British forces began moving resources to the eastern Mediterranean, making the capture of Palestine plausible.

 For most of that year, they were stuck fighting the Turkish position at Gaza, losing men and gaining no territory.
 As a last-ditch effort, the British forces, made up heavily of Australians and New Zealanders, decided to wage a surprise attack on Beersheba, which was further inland.
 If they could take Beersheba, British forces could largely outflank the Turkish defensive line and make their way along the ridge up to Jerusalem.